richanna/Identity-Events/draft-ietf-secevent-http-push.md

 --- abstract
 This specification defines how a Security Event Token (SET) may be delivered to an intended recipient using HTTP POST.
 The SET is transmitted in the body of an HTTP POST request to a previously registered endpoint, and the recipient indicates success or failure via the HTTP response.

+{:richanna: source="AB"}

 --- middle
 Introduction {#intro}
 ============
 This specification defines a mechanism by which a holder of a Security Event Token ({{!SET}}) may deliver the SET to an intended recipient via HTTP POST {{!HTTP}}.

-Push-Based SET Delivery over HTTP POST is intended for scenarios where:
+Push-Based SET Delivery over HTTP POST is intended for scenarios where all of the following are true:

 * The holder of the SET is capable of making outbound HTTP requests
-* and the recipient is capable of hosting an HTTP endpoint that is accessible to the transmitter
+* The recipient is capable of hosting an HTTP endpoint that is accessible to the transmitter
-* and the transmitter and recipient are known to one another
+* The transmitter and recipient are known to one another
-* and the transmitter and recipient have an out-of-band mechanism for exchanging configuration metadata and/or security keys
+* The transmitter and recipient have an out-of-band mechanism for exchanging configuration metadata and/or security keys

 Notational Conventions {#conv}
 ----------------------